Xeio/VoidRewardParser/README.md

 ##Supported Languages:

-English, Russian, Portuguese
+English, Russian, Portuguese, German

-To change languages alter the VoidRewardParser.exe.config file and change this line to the selected language.
+To change languages open the VoidRewardParser.exe.config file in a text editor and change this line to the selected language.

 <add key="Language" value="English"/>

-If your Windows default language does not match the language you use in the game, you may also need to change this line to include the language code you run the game as (such as "en", "pt", "ru).
+If your Windows default language does not match the language you use in the game, you may also need to change this line to include the language code you run the game as (such as "en", "pt", "ru", "de").
 Note that this language must be installed in your Windows 10 region and laguage settings.

 <add key="LanguageCode" value="en"/>

+If your language isn't currently supported, check out the [new localization readme](https://github.com/Xeio/VoidRewardParser/tree/master/VoidRewardParser/Localization), and send me the file so I can include it.

 ##Requirements:

 * **Windows 10**

-* .Net Framework 4.5+
+* .Net Framework 4.56+